openedx/paragon/src/Table/README.md

 2. `key` (string; required) maps that label to its corresponding datum for each row in `data`, to ensure table data are displayed in their appropriate columns.
 3. `columnSortable` (boolean; optional) specifies at the column-level whether the column is sortable.
 If `columnSortable` is `true`, a sort button will be rendered in the column table heading.
 It is only required if `tableSortable` is set to `true`.
 4. `onSort` (function; conditionally required) specifies what function is called when a sortable column is clicked.
 It is only required if the column's `columnSortable` is set to `true`.
+5. `hideHeader` (boolean; optional) specifies at the column-level whether the column label is visible.
+A column that is sortable cannot have its label be hidden.

 The order of objects in `columns` specifies the order of the columns in the table.